 I have trekked and hiked in the subcontinent before, and despite the continual joy and beauty of the scenery, I have usually had reservations about the outfitters, ranging from minor niggles to downright dangerous and unprofessional behaviour.
-There are companies (well, one) here in Delhi that I would not touch with a barge pole.
+There is one company here in Delhi that I would not touch with a barge pole.

 No such reservations this time round.